Title IX Student Conduct & School Expulsion Hearings

 University of Washington (All Campuses), Washington State University, Bellevue College, Western Washington University, Eastern Washington University, Central Washington University, Evergreen State College, Pacific Lutheran University, University of Puget Sound, Walla Walla University, Whitman College, Whitworth University

 Sexual Assault - Sexual Misconduct - Sexual Harassment

-My education defense and Title IX defense practice focuses on defending students and student athelets accused of violations of school rules or violations of their university code of conduct and sexual misconduct.
+Title IX defense practice focuses on defending students, student athletes and faculty accused of violations Title IX or the schools or university code of conduct and sexual misconduct, sexual harassment or sexual assault.
 My clients are generally facing suspension or expulsion at public schools, private schools and Universities in Washington State.
 Most schools and universities have a "code of conduct," and it is generally a broadly defined code that is open to different interpretations.
 For instance, you can find the University of Washington's code of conduct here Title 478 WAC - University of Washington.
 Many students find themselves accused of sexual misconduct or sexual assault and under investigation.
 If you or your child is under investigation for an accusation of sexual assault of sexual misconduct it is important to consult with a Title IX defense attorney that is familiar with this narrow and rapidly changing field of law.